 All layers make engineered flooring more durable with changing temperatures, moisture, and humidity levels without affecting your floor.
-The top layer provides longer life and can go longer life.
+The top layer provides longer life and can go longer.
 But Engineered Wood Flooring has also some Advantages and Disadvantages As described below.

 All layers are glued together with high pressure.
 Top high-quality veneers give surface texture.
 It seems that the entire wood is made of high-quality wood.

-Laminate and Vinyl floors are often confused, to a common person (who does not know much about wood) with engineered wood flooring.
-But Laminate and vinyl are completely different from the engineered wood.
+Laminate and Vinyl floors are often confused, with a common person (who does not know much about wood) with engineered wood flooring.
+But Laminate and vinyl are completely different from engineered wood.

 Laminate flooring uses a copy of wood look on its top surface, while vinyl flooring is plastic formed to look like wood.

 Every flooring material has some advantages and disadvantages.
 Engineered wood flooring also has advantages and disadvantages.

 It is important that you know everything about its advantages and disadvantages before installing engineered wood flooring for your floor.
 Engineered wood flooring is closest to real wood flooring.
 But due to its upper layer being real wood veneers, it looks like real wood.
 But it is not as good as the real wooden flooring.